ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS responder, the following ordered actions are performed on the EXTRA-TEXT
 field:

-* Servers which don't support this specification might use plain text in the EXTRA-TEXT field.
+1. Servers which don't support this specification might use plain text in the EXTRA-TEXT field.
 Requestors SHOULD properly handle both plaintext and JSON text in the EXTRA-TEXT field.
 The requestor verifies that the field contains valid JSON.
 If not, the requestor MUST consider the server does not support this specification and stop processing rest of the actions defined in this section, but may instead choose to treat EXTRA-TEXT as per {{!RFC8914}}.

-* The response MUST be received over an encrypted DNS channel.
+2. The response MUST be received over an encrypted DNS channel.
 If not, the requestor MUST discard data in the EXTRA-TEXT field.

-* The DNS response MUST also contain an extended error code of "Blocked by Upstream Server", "Blocked" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.
+3. The DNS response MUST also contain an extended error code of "Blocked by Upstream Server", "Blocked" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.

-* If either of the mandatory JSON names "c" and "j" are missing or have empty values in the EXTRA-TEXT field, the entire JSON is discarded.
+4. If either of the mandatory JSON names "c" and "j" are missing or have empty values in the EXTRA-TEXT field, the entire JSON is discarded.

-* If the "c" field contains any URI scheme not registered in the
+5. If the "c" field contains any URI scheme not registered in the
-  {{IANA-Contact}} registry, it MUST be discarded.
+   {{IANA-Contact}} registry, that field MUST be discarded.

-* If a DNS client has enabled opportunistic privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client will either fall back to an encrypted connection without authenticating the DNS server provided by the local network or fall back to clear text DNS, and cannot exchange encrypted DNS messages.
+6. If a DNS client has enabled opportunistic privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client will either fall back to an encrypted connection without authenticating the DNS server provided by the local network or fall back to clear text DNS, and cannot exchange encrypted DNS messages.
 Both of these fallback mechanisms adversely impact security and privacy.
 If the DNS client has enabled opportunistic privacy profile for DoT and the identity of the DNS server cannot be verified but the connection is encrypted, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the "s" field and other parts of the response.

-* Opportunistic discovery {{?RFC9462}}, where only the IP address is validated, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the "s" field and other parts of the response.
+ 7. Opportunistic discovery {{?RFC9462}}, where only the IP address is validated, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the "s" field and other parts of the response.

-* If a DNS client has enabled strict privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client requires an encrypted connection and successful authentication of the DNS server.
+ 8. If a DNS client has enabled strict privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client requires an encrypted connection and successful authentication of the DNS server.
 In doing so, this mitigates both passive eavesdropping and client redirection (at the expense of providing no DNS service if an encrypted, authenticated connection